SEARCCH Hub

 How can I get an account on the SEARCCH hub?

 SEARCCH currently leverages single sign-on from GitHub.com.
-To sign in, click on “LOGIN” in the upper right hand corner and log in using your GitHub account.
+Anyone who has a GitHub account can use the SEARCCH hub right now.
 If you do not have a GitHub account, please visit https://github.com/signup to sign up for an account.
-SEARCCH may, in the future, use additional single sign-on sources.
+Click on “LOGIN” in the upper right hand corner of the SEARCCH hub to log in using your GitHub account.

 I have code, data, and other artifacts that are all from the same research.
 How should I submit those to the hub?

-Generally, code and data are different logcial components and should be submitted separately.
-SEARCCH supports the ability to link related artifacts with a set of pre-defined relationships.
+Generally, code and data should be packaged and submitted separately into logical components.
+The hub supports the ability to link artifacts that are related.
 Please see the best practices and considerations for SEARCCH hub curation for more information.

 My artifact is already in the hub, but I didn’t put it there.
 How can I take ownership of it?

 This feature is not yet implemented in the hub.
-To take ownership, please contact the SEARCCH team using the feedback form.
+To take ownership, please use the feedback feature to initiate discussion with the SEARCCH team.

 The metadata for my artifact is incorrect.
 How can I update it?